rustic-rs/rustic/config/README.md

 logical type.
 For example `use-password = true` needs to be `use-password = "true"`.

+For a `rest:` repository, rustic also recognizes restic-compatible `RESTIC_REST_USERNAME` and `RESTIC_REST_PASSWORD` environment variables.
+If either variable is set, rustic uses them for REST Basic Authentication unless the repository URL already contains a username or password; explicit URL credentials take precedence.
+These environment values are applied only while opening the backend, so they are not written into `show-config` output.

 | Attribute           | Description                                                        | Default Value | Example Value                  |
 | ------------------- | ------------------------------------------------------------------ | ------------- | ------------------------------ |
 | post-create-command | Command to execute after creating a snapshot in the local backend. | Not set       | "par2create -qq -n1 -r5 %file" |